 Until now!
-NYC getting its very own “Museum of Broadway” opening in the summer of 2022.
+NYC getting its very own “Museum of Broadway” opening on November 15, 2022, and they just announced their first rotating special exhibit.

 The museum, which will also be interactive for guests, is founded by entrepreneur and four-time Tony Award® nominated producer Julie Boardman, and Diane Nicoletti, founder of award-winning experiential agency Rubik Marketing.